-The Cura profiles for Ultimaker Nylon have been optimized to print with either a brim or a raft, depending on the selected printer.
-In the Ultimaker 3 profiles a brim is selected by default, while the Ultimaker 2+ profiles use a raft as platform adhesion type.
+The Ultimaker Cura profiles for Ultimaker Nylon have been optimized to print with either a brim or a raft, depending on the selected printer.
+In the Ultimaker S5 and Ultimaker 3 profiles, a brim is selected by default, while the Ultimaker 2+ profiles use a raft as platform adhesion type.
 This raft is especially recommended for large models, while for smaller models a brim should be sufficient.

 Nylon prints are most easily removed after cooldown.
 However, when using a raft, it is recommended to remove it when the build plate is still warm.
 This will make removal of the raft easier.

 For more tips on how to improve the build plate adhesion, see this page.

-Ultimaker Nylon is not prone to warp or delaminate, and does not need additional accessories to create a good printing environment.
+Ultimaker Nylon is not prone to warp or delaminate and does not need additional accessories to create a good printing environment.
 Optionally, the front enclosure of the Advanced 3D Printing Kit can be used to get more consistent and reliable 3D prints on the Ultimaker 3 and Ultimaker 2+.

 Health and safety

 Ultimaker Nylon is safe to print when using the recommended temperature settings listed above.
 To ensure a comfortable and healthy environment we recommend 3D printing in a well-ventilated area.

 For more information, download the safety data sheet for Ultimaker Nylon here.